Let me tell you a story. Actually, dozens of them.

 Many of my clients stuck with their developers after launch because they thought, “Well, they built it.
 Of course, they should maintain it.”
 Logical?
 Yes.
 Effective?
 No.

-The best managed website maintenance plans are offered by teams that specialize in ongoing support.
+The best managed WordPress maintenance plans are offered by teams that specialize in ongoing support.
 We’ve built our systems, staffing, and communication around it.
 Maintenance isn’t our side hustle—it’s a key part of our business.

 3. A Company That Doesn’t Offer SEO Services